magesuite/magesuite/README.md

 [theme-creativeshop](https://github.com/creativestyle/theme-creativeshop).
 You won't be able to take advantage of them if you use __Luma__ or other custom theme.

+The lazy resizing of product images requires the PHP-Module `php-imagick` (PHP Wrapper to the ImageMagick library) to be installed and enabled on the Webserver.

 __WARNING!__ We do not support "easy"/"zip" magento installations.
 Creativeshop supports only the [Integrator / composer](https://devdocs.magento.com/guides/v2.2/install-gde/prereq/integrator_install.html) route.